OpenRailAssociation/osrd/front/README.md

 > If you try to run `yarn start` instead of running it through docker, you'll notice it doesn't
 > work because the gateway can't access your local port from inside a container.
 2 solutions:
 >
-> - run all the components locally (you might keep Postgres and Redis in containers)
+> - run all the components locally (you might keep Postgres and Valkey in containers)
 > - if on Linux, you can also launch all the containers on the host network: you can replace the
 > `docker compose <something>` above with `osrd/scripts/osrd-compose.sh <something>`